 - Science teacher education

-I'm looking for doctoral students starting Fall 2023.
-If you are considering doing a Ph.D. in any of these areas, please reach out.
+If you are a doctoral student or prospective doctoral student and interested in any of these areas, please reach out.

 Schwarz, C. V., Ke, L., Salgado, M., & Man, E. (2022).
 Beyond assessing modeling knowledge: Moving towards expansive, equitable, and meaningful modeling practice.
 Journal of Research in Science Teaching, 59(6), 1086-1096.